mxagar/disaster_response_pipeline/README.md

 # Disaster Response Pipeline

-This repository contains a Machine Learning (ML) pipeline which predicts the response to messages in disasters.
+This repository contains a Machine Learning (ML) pipeline which predicts the response to messages in disaster situations.
 An ETL pipeline is also developed and everything is deployed with a web app based in Flask.

 <p style="text-align:center">
   <img src="./assets/word_cloud.png" alt="A wordcloud." width=1000px>